-How to make Green Moong Dal – Ingredients list
+Green Moong Dal Tadka Recipe Ingredients

 - 1 cup Green Moong Dal /Sabut Moong Dal

-- 2 cups Water
+- 2 cups of Water

 - Salt to Taste

-- 3 tbsp Ghee or Refined Oil Avoid Ghee if Vegan
+- 3 tbsp Ghee or Refined Oil.
+Avoid Ghee if Vegan

 - ¼ tsp Hing or Asafoetida